wadhwalab/2026-Meneses-Osmotic/code/README.md

 detection, and raw acquisition data are outside the supported workflow for this repository.

-Generated files should go to `outputs/`, which is ignored by Git.
+Generated files should go to `outputs/`, which is now committed as the reader-facing results layer.

 ## TMRM Analysis